imranshah786/kubernet/grant_access_dockerhub.md

     - go to your private repository.
 In the repository settings, assign the repository to the team.
     - choose the level of access the team should have (read).

-Now, the our lab account *ebdbcb* can access your private repository and kubernetes will be able to pull the docker images you want to use in your workflow.
+Now, our lab account *ebdbcb* can access your private repository and kubernetes will be able to pull the docker images you want to use in your workflow.